-- 4. The proposed special use permit request is for (check one): - [] a new use requiring a special use permit, - [] an expansion or change to an existing use without a special use permit, - [] an expansion or change to an existing use with a special use permit, - [] other.
-Please describe: - 5.
-Please describe the capacity of the proposed use: - A. How many patrons, clients, pupils and other such users do you expect?
-Specify time period (i.e., day, hour, or shift). - B. How many employees, staff and other personnel do you expect?
-Specify time period (i.e., day, hour, or shift). - 6.
-Please describe the proposed hours and days of operation of the proposed use:
+4. [] a ne [] an e [] an e ew use requiring a special use permit, expansion or change to an existing use without a special use permit, expansion or change to an existing use with a special use permit, expansion or change to an existing use with a special use permit, er.
+Please describe: 5.
+Please describe the capacity of the proposed use: A. How many patrons, clients, pupils and other such users do you expect?
+Specify time period (i.e., day, hour, or shift).
+B. How many employees, staff and other personnel do you expect?
+Specify time period (i.e., day, hour, or shift).
+6. Please describe the proposed hours and days of operation of the proposed use: Day: Hours: 7.
+Please describe any potential noise emanating from the proposed use.
+A. Describe the noise levels anticipated from all mechanical equipment and patrons.
+B. How will the noise be controlled?

-Day: Hours:

-- 7. Please describe any potential noise emanating from the proposed use. - A. Describe the noise levels anticipated from all mechanical equipment and patrons. - B. How will the noise be controlled?